• Skip to primary navigation

 Variations

-• For variety, incorporate some spices and herbs such as smoked paprika, fresh herbs such as parsley or cilantro, or chili flakes for some heat.
+• For variety, consider incorporating spices and herbs like smoked paprika, fresh herbs like parsley or cilantro, or chili flakes for a kick of heat.

 • One variation I often do is I use sweet potatoes instead of regular potatoes, as shown in the picture below.